rhagarty/jitserver-intro/README.md

 ![jvm-flow](doc/source/images/jvm-flow.png)

-(Need to mention that compilation occurs at the method level?)
+Note that in OpenJ9 the compilation occurs at the method level.

 1. The bytecode is passed into the JVM.
 2. The JVM checks if the method code is already stored in its local code cache.
 3. If the JVM already has the compiled method code, the code is executed.
 4. If the method needs to be compiled and no JITServer is running, the JVM JIT compiler is invoked.
 The compiled method code is then stored locally and then executed.
-5. If a JITServer is running, the method is passed to the JITServer where it will check if the code is already stored in its local code cache.
+5. If a JITServer is running, the method is passed to the JITServer where it will check if the code is already stored in its local code cache (this check is only performed if server side caching is enabled).
 6. If the JITServer does not have it stored locally, it will compile the method, store it in its local code cache, and then return the code back to the JVM.
 7. If the JITServer does have the method stored locally, it simply returns it to the JVM.
-8. When the JVM receives the method code from the JITServer.
+8. The JVM receives the method code from the JITServer.
 The method code is then stored locally and then executed.

 >**NOTE**:
 >